Estate Planning and Property

-We are on the verge of witnessing the largest intergenerational wealth transfer in the history of Australia.
+We are on the verge of witnessing the largest inter-generational wealth transfer in the history of Australia.
 Billions of dollars in property will be transferred and not having the right plan or even the right understanding can be costly.
-A lot can go wrong that will lead to both and undesirable estate planning outcome and excess tax being paid by estates and/or beneficiaries.
+A lot can go wrong that will lead to both an undesirable estate planning outcome and excess tax being paid by estates and/or beneficiaries.

-When an individual dies, depending on how their interest in the property are structured will determine how they are dealt with, this in turn will be determine by:
+When an individual dies, depending on how their interest in the property is structured, this will determine how they are dealt with.
+This in turn will be determined by:

 - If the asset is owned jointly or individually